riot/riot/doc/api/tags.md

 - `parent` - the parent tag if any
 - `root` - root DOM node

 You can use these references in both the HTML and JavaScript code.
-For example
+For example:

 ``` html
 <my-tag>